security-rs/opioid-cds-r4/input/pagecontent/implementation-notes.md

 This section presents key considerations and lessons learned derived from testing activities and pilot implementations of this implementation guide.
-It is intended to help implementers understand practical challenges and apply best practices identified through real-world use.
+It is non-normative and is intended to help implementers understand practical aspects and best practices identified through real-world use.

 ### Deploying Knowledge Artifacts
-To deploy the knowledge artifacts, a bundle containing all the artifacts must be deployed to a server capable of consuming these artifacts and running CQL code.
-To generate a deployable bundle, the following steps are necessary.
+The latest version of the knowledge artifacts from this IG are available at the [IG repository](https://github.com/cqframework/opioid-cds-r4).
+To deploy these artifacts, a bundle containing all the artifacts should be generated and deployed to a server capable of consuming them to expose a CDS Hooks service.

+The following steps show how to generate a deployable bundle.
 These scripts require `java` to be installed and available to the shell.

 1. Clone a local copy of the IG:
 ```shell
 git clone git@github.com:cqframework/opioid-cds-r4.git
 ```

-2. Update the CQF tooling needed to compile and generate the bundle:
+2. Update the CQF tooling (needed to compile and generate the bundle):
 ```shell
 sh ./_updateCQFTooling.sh
 ```